-Tomato is a little less popular than DD-WRT, largely due to the fact that it is compatible with fewer routers.
+Tomato is a little less popular than DD-WRT, largely due to the fact that it is compatible with fewer routers in Australia..
 However, it offers an easier user-interface and generally links better with VPN services than DD-WRT.
 It allows two VPN servers to be active at the same time and also offers superior bandwidth management.

 DD-WRT is the more popular firmware of the two and it is supported by a larger range of router manufacturers and models.
 The firmware enables users to change a number of router characteristics including Wi-Fi signal strength, traffic control, remote access, bandwidth regulation, and other admin-level preferences.

 It is better to choose DD-WRT as your router firmware because there are higher chances of your router being compatible with this firmware than Tomato.
 DD-WRT has a database where you can see if your router type is listed.
 If it isn’t, then your router won’t be compatible, and flashing such a device can lead to your router being “bricked” (broken).
 This is why I’ve been emphasizing the importance of checking your routers for compatibility.

 Choosing a VPN Service for Your Router in Australia

 Routers are only one piece of the puzzle.
 The other important piece is VPN in Australia.

 The number of VPN providers that support routers is relatively small in Australia..
 And the providers that do claim to support routers often lack the engineering capability to ensure their VPN client functions properly on a router.